'Mindhunter' Season 2 Release Date Premiere, Cast, Killers, and Spoilers

-In August, actor Holt McCallany told fans at the Vulture festival not to expect new episodes until 2019.
+This follows an August 2018 comment from actor Holt McCallany, who told fans at the Vulture festival not to expect new episodes until 2019.
 “We’re actually in the process of shooting it right now,” he said, “but we’re still in episode one.”

 That same month, Pennsylvania news sources confirmed with Mindhunter’s casting staff that the show would film scenes in the area well into December.
 Information about the new season is kept militaristically under wraps; in September, a man was arrested for walking across the set without authorization.